junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Stop saying you're sorry!"
 Dean yells at him, devastated.

-Cas shuts his mouth sharply, glancing behind his shoulder.
+Cas flinches, shutting his mouth sharply, glancing behind his shoulder.

 Dean remembers for a second maybe his voice is too loud that he'd wake Sam.
 He listens for a second, but no footsteps in the direction of Sam's bedroom.
 Then he realizes that's also the direction to the door.
 Cas is glancing at the door, thinking about leaving.